-- 9.16 The stage two consultation is conducted in order to assist in determining the layout and hours of any PZ.
+- 9.15 The stage two consultation is conducted in order to assist in determining the layout and hours of any PZ.
 The 'detailed design' of an area refers to the detailed layout of bays and lines and the hours for which the PZ operates.
 The process involves allocating spaces according to demand and need.
-It takes into account the impact of parking controls on the local resident and business community and other regeneration factors which support the sustainability of the local area. - 9.17 The hours of control should prioritise local parking needs and reflect the characteristics of the area; for example, extending controls until the evening may be suitable for areas with a night-time economy.
-Where it is not possible or appropriate to use extended parking controls such as event day controls (for example when larger events such as those held in Finsbury Park only occur a few times a year, and end at much later times than existing event day controls will affect), Temporary Traffic Regulation Orders will be used to control parking around such events. - 9.18 If a PZ is to be introduced following the stage two consultation, a statutory consultation will also be necessary once the final design is approved and before any PZ is implemented.
-This involves a notice of proposals being published in the Hackney Gazette and the London Gazette advertising a proposed traffic management order.
+It takes into account the impact of parking controls on the local resident and business community and other regeneration factors which support the sustainability of the local area. - 9.16 The hours of control on parking estates are standardised to apply at all times.
+This is to protect the parking spaces from being used by non estate residents at any time. - 9.17 If a PZ is to be introduced following the stage two consultation, a statutory consultation will also be necessary once the final design is approved and before any PZ is implemented.
+This involves a notice of proposals being published in the Hackney Citizen and the London Gazette advertising a proposed traffic management order.
 There is the opportunity for the public to make comments to the order which must be made in writing.
 All comments will be considered before a decision is made to implement the PZ or publish further proposals.
-The order may be made by the relevant council officer under delegated authority. - 9.19 While in some parts of Hackney there are circumstances that necessitate local hours of control, there are many areas that share characteristics and are suitable for similar hours of control.
-For example, residential areas are typically controlled from Monday to Friday 08:30 to 18:30.
-At stage two and during PZ reviews, consultation questionnaires propose standardising times with other zones, where appropriate.
-This is to help motorists understand the times of control in each area and increase the service's efficiency by making storage and maintenance of signs easier. - 9.20 While the full PZ consultation process is robust, transparent and efficient, it can take 18-24 months from identifying problems to controls being in place.
+The order may be made by the relevant council officer under delegated authority. - 9.18 While the full PZ consultation process is robust, transparent and efficient, it can take 18-24 months from identifying problems to controls being in place.
 A process of this length means that many changes may need to be made during the process to ensure the new zone is fit for purpose.
 There is a need to review whether combining stage one and two of consultations is a more appropriate method taking into account council resources and public demand.